Wafer Privacy Policy

 Account and billing records are retained for as long as your account is active and for the period required by applicable tax and accounting laws after closure.

-This ZDR commitment applies only where Wafer Pass Privacy, grandfathered ZDR access, or a customer agreement explicitly says it applies.
+This ZDR commitment applies to Serverless requests where ZDR is enabled or required for a ZDR-supported model, grandfathered ZDR access, or a customer agreement that explicitly says it applies.
 Other Wafer inference API products may have different retention terms by product, endpoint, or contract.

 7. Sharing and Disclosure